Life and Culture

-Although Canada is regarded as one of the more expensive countries to live in globally, there are many cities that are much cheaper than most cities in North America as well as the national average.
+Although Canada is regarded as one of the more expensive countries to live in, globally, there are many cities that are much cheaper than most cities in North America as well as the national average.
 For example, according to Expatistan.com, Quebec city is the 3rd cheapest city to live in North America and Winnipeg is cheaper to live in than 82% of cities in North America.

 Certain cities are more expensive than others.
 For example, Toronto and Vancouver, although voted the most liveable cities and most popular among foreigners, are also the most expensive to live in.
 However, there are many affordable cities to consider when moving to Canada.
-Most of these cities can be found in Ontario, British Columbia as well as Prince Edward Island, and not only are there various ways to immigrate to these provinces but you won’t have to compromise on quality of life.
+Most of these cities can be found in Ontario, British Columbia as well as Prince Edward Island, and not only are there various ways to immigrate to these provinces but you won’t have to compromise on the quality of life.

-Need advice and assistance in determining a comprehensive and specialised immigration plan for your individual needs?
+Need advice and assistance in determining a comprehensive and specialized immigration plan for your individual needs?
 Simply click the link below or keep reading to find out which cities are the most affordable to live in in 2020 and how we can help you move to Canada.

 Which Places in Canada Have the Lowest Cost of Living?